tylergneill/Brucheion_tgn/README.md

 ![screenshot](...)

 In addition to a `Logout` link (with which one can go back and choose a different project), there are a few hard-coded links here allowing access to particular points within particular projects.
-For now is provided just one of each for the two major visualization modes developed so far: `Passage Overview` and `Multicompare`, for J1D 3.1.1 and D1E 3.1.1, respectively.
+For now is provided just one link for each of the two major visualization modes developed so far: `Passage Overview` and `Multicompare` (for J1D 3.1.1 and D1E 3.1.1, respectively).

-> Note: Once logged in, closing the command line process prematurely, i.e. without logging out in the browser, currently results in a browser cookie problem.
+> Bug Note: Once logged in, closing the command line process prematurely, i.e. without logging out in the browser, currently results in a browser cookie problem.
 When this happens, find and delete the relevant cookie (e.g., by searching for "localhost" in `chrome://settings/siteData`, then begin again like normal.
-Always log out before terminating the command line process.
+To avoid this problem, always log out in the browser before terminating the command line process.

 For the sake of this tutorial, now click on `Passage Overview`.